How you stock your fridge is a valuable behavioural interview question!

 I am of course very familiar with helicopter parents in the recruitment process, so it shouldn’t have come as a surprise that if parents are involved in these procedures then they are also pro-active in their lives as students.
 But it did!
 All students are delighted to have the odd cake or pie from home (I was!) but their weekly groceries?
 I think I would have thought I had died and gone to heaven!

 So although parents think they are supporting their offspring, this is just another way of depriving them of learning valuable life skills (budgeting, time management, prioritising, healthy living, becoming a judicious consumer to name only a few) which can impact their careers if they are not in place.
 As the interviews unfolded a surprising number did come unstuck.
+How you stock your fridge turned out to be a valuable behavioural interview question.

 I think I learned as much from Tanya as she did from me.